 Final Remarks

-Freelancing is not just about work, it’s about a way of life.
-And it’s here to stay, with people around the world becoming increasingly infatuated with it.
-As these freelance statistics show, this type of working is well on its way to transforming into a highly sought-after career path while creating a pool of experienced professionals to benefit various industries.
-What is more, the stats and facts presented here prove that freelancing prevails even in times of crisis.
+Freelancing is not just about work, it’s a way of life that’s here to stay, with people around the world becoming increasingly infatuated with it.
+As these freelance statistics show, this type of working is well on its way to transforming into a highly sought-after career path while creating a pool of experienced professionals to benefit various industries, even in times of crisis.